Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the simplicity (one parameter, no output schema, no annotations), the description sufficiently explains what the tool does and returns.
-No gaps.
+Given the tool has only one required parameter, no output schema, and annotations cover read-only and open-world behavior, the description fully explains what the tool does and what it returns.
+No missing critical information for an agent to invoke it correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.